HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

        :                                           :-----:
        :-------------------------------------------:
 ```

-A segment Id of 16-bits allows allowing for up to 65636 segments.
+A segment Id of 16-bits allows for up to 65636 segments.
 Segments should be considered as address ranges from which an operating system allocates virtual memory space for code and data objects.
 A page size of 16Kb will ease the burden on address translation hardware.

 ### Address Translation

 VCPU-32 defines three types of addresses.
 At the highest level is the **logical address**.
 The logical address is a 32-bit word, which contains a 2-bit segment register selector and a 30-bit offset.
 During data access with a logical address the segment selector selects from the segment register set SR4 to SR7 and forms together with the remaining 30-bit offset a virtual address.
-Since the upper two bits are inherently fixed, the address range in the particular segment is one of four possible 30-bit quadrants.
-For example, when the upper two bits are zero, the first quadrant *0x00000000* to *0x3FFFFFFF* of a segment is addressable.
+Since the upper two bits are inherently fixed, the address range in the segment is one of four possible 30-bit quadrants.
+For example, when the upper two bits are zero, the first quadrant *0x00000000* to *0x3FFFFFFF* of the segment is addressable.
 When the upper two bits are *0x2*, the reachable address range is *0x80000000* to *0xBFFFFFF*.
-When the segment registers SR4 to SR7 all would point to the same segment, the entire address range of a segment is reachable via a logical address.
+When the segment registers SR4 to SR7 all would point to the same segment, the entire address range is reachable via a logical address.
 It is however more likely that these registers point to different segments though.

 Instructions that work with an address have a two bit segment select field.
 A value of zero indicates to use the implicit segment register selection as outlined before, a value of 1 to 3 will select segment register SR1 to SR3.
 Either way the logical address translation will result in a virtual address.